Odyssey of the Mind

 The program is composed of two parts: Long-Term Problems and Spontaneous Problems.
 In the Long-Term Problem, students create a performance which solves a given problem within a limited budget.
 Teams must create and present the performance themselves, without the help of coaches or parents.
 This gives the students a sense of ownership and accomplishment in their creation.
 The students present their Long-Term Problem solution at a tournament where they compete with other teams in the area.

 The Spontaneous portion of the program consists of three types of problems: verbal, hands-on, and verbal hands-on.
 Spontaneous Problems encourage rapid-fire creativity, brainstorming, and communication.
 Students can practice Spontaneous Problems all year, but they will not know which problem they will get until the day of competition.
-At tournament, they are required to solve a problem, typically in 5-10 minutes, and are scored on their solution.
+At tournament, they are required to solve a spontaneous problem, typically in 5-10 minutes, and are scored on their solution.

-Odyssey of the Mind coordinates particularly well with the International Baccalaureate (IB) program as it encourages the development of the whole child with a focus on inquiry-based learning.
+Odyssey of the Mind aligns particularly well with the International Baccalaureate (IB) program as it encourages the development of the whole child with a focus on promoting student agency and inquiry-based learning.
 It teaches students to solve their own problems and become life-long learners.
-Because Odyssey of the Mind is an international program, children become aware of how students from other countries are also solving the same Long-Term Problems.
+Because Odyssey of the Mind is an international program, children become aware of how students from other countries are also solving the same Long-Term Problems, and may be paired with a buddy team from a different country at the OM World Finals.

 Odyssey of the Mind also focuses on the acquisition of real-world skills in the areas of science, technology, engineering, and math.
 This is combined with a strong musical, artistic, and performance component, all while students are learning to work together as a team.
 These are skills students will put to good use throughout their lifetime.

 Odyssey of the Mind at McGraw

 McGraw has a robust Odyssey of the Mind program.
-Our school typically has 6-8 OM teams competing in the Regional Tournament and our Division 1 teams have historically done very well at state and world finals competitions.
+Our school typically has 6-8 OM teams competing in the Regional OM tournament.
+Several McGraw Division 1 teams have qualified each year to the OM State and World Finals competitions.